Yes, fill out an online tour request at least two weeks and within 90 days of your trip.

 Parking, security and accessibility

 There is no public parking at The Pentagon.
-The Pentagon can be reached via its own dedicated Metro stop on the Orange line or you may choose to park at Pentagon City Mall and make the five-minute walk to the Pentagon via a pedestrian tunnel.
+The Pentagon can be reached via its own dedicated Metro stop on the Blue and Yellow lines or you may choose to park at Pentagon City Mall and make the five-minute walk to the Pentagon via pedestrian tunnel.
 Once you’ve arrived, check in at the Pentagon Tours window near the Metro entrance.

 Visitors must check-in at least 60 minutes prior to their scheduled tour to allow time for security.
 You will be asked to present your tour confirmation email and photo ID.
 All visitors will go through security scanners.
 All purses are subject to search.
 Large bags, including backpacks, shopping bags and camera bags are NOT permitted on the tour.
-Cell phone, cameras, recording devices and other electronic devices are not permitted on the tour and no photography is permitted inside the building.
+Cell phone, cameras, recording devices and other electronic devices cannot be used on the tour and no photography is permitted inside the building.